Szymon-Michalak/iOS-Resources/docs/algorithmsDocs/Collections/FindNSmallest/FindNSmallestSolutions.md

-# Find the N Smallest Elements in a Collection - Discussion
+# Find the N Smallest - Discussion

 ## Edge Cases
 1. **Empty Collection**: If the collection is empty, the function should return an empty array.